 Journalism Schools in Atlanta

-The two schools featured here are all within an hour's drive of downtown Atlanta and offer undergraduate-level programs in journalism or related majors.
+The two schools featured here are both within an hour's drive of downtown Atlanta and offer undergraduate-level programs in journalism or related majors.
 Read about the internship opportunities and required coursework at these universities below.
-Take a few moments to also review a table of school facts and figures, as well some details on another program option in the area.
+Take a few moments to also review a table of school facts and figures, as well some details on two additional program options in the area.

 - Georgia State University, located in downtown Atlanta, is the largest university in the area offering journalism programs.
 Students can study journalism at the bachelor's degree level at this public state school.

-- The University of West Georgia is around 50 miles from central Atlanta.
+- The University of West Georgia is around 43 miles from central Atlanta.
 It does not offer a major in journalism.
-Rather, the school allows students to major in mass communications and concentrate on media convergence, which includes the study of journalism.
+Rather, the school allows students to major in mass communications and concentrate on convergence journalism.

 Comparison of Schools